tinymce/tinymce-docs/enterprise/server/index.md

 keywords: enterprise tinymcespellchecker spell check checker pro pricing imagetools server
 ---

-## Server-side Component Installation
+## Server-side component installation

+Some TinyMCE Enterprise features require a server-side component.
+If you're using the TinyMCE cloud solution, we've done all the hard work for you and you can skip this page.
+Alternatively, if you've purchased our SDK solution then please read on.

-Some TinyMCE Enterprise features require the deployment of a server-side component onto a J2EE compatible application server.
+Server-side components must be deployed onto a Java Servlet 3.0 compatible application server.
 We currently support Jetty, Apache Tomcat, and WebSphere Application Server.
 To discuss support for additional Java application servers, please contact us at <mailto:sales@ephox.com>

 The following server-side components are packaged with the TinyMCE SDK: